-Finding the best desk lamp may seem like a simple feat, but with thousands of models on the market you might be wondering if any of them are better choices for you than others.
+Buying the best desk lamp may seem simple, but with thousands of models on the market you could be wondering if any of them are better choices for you than others.

 The answer is yes, which is why we rounded up the best desks lamps here for your convenience.
 Whether you’re looking to improve your home office space, alleviate eye strain or set the mood for getting work done, the right desk lamp can help.